csmanioto/power-leech/README.md

 # power-leech
 One shoot tools to Migration FROM traditional SQL DB  to AWS RedShift

-# Power Data Leech is a FORK of VivaReal Data Leech

 ### Why ?
 Redshift is a good way to analysis a lot of data! https://www.youtube.com/watch?v=AUvn49gey8Y